-St. Edward's offers a Summer Academic Excellence Award to support academic research and travel as it relates to your major field of study, and a Student Conference Fund to help with major-related conference participation.
+St. Edward's has a Student Conference Fund available to help with major-related conference participation, and offers the Summer Academic Excellence Award to support academic research and travel as it relates to your major field of study.
+We can also help you sort through and apply for various Summer Research Opportunites.

-The Student Conference Fund offers support to students incurring expenses while traveling to professional meetings and conferences.
-Students of all majors are eligible for funding.
+The Student Conference Fund offers support to students of all majors who travel to professional meetings and conferences.
 Funds may support registration, travel, hotel and food costs.
-The typical award ranges between $100 and $500; however, lesser amounts to provide partial funding may be awarded based on the number of applications and other factors.
+The typical award ranges between $100 and $500.

-Students who are actively involved in the proceedings of the conference or meeting they choose to attend will be given preference in the application process and may petition for a higher award if it's necessary to ensure their participation.
-Active participation includes making oral presentations, presenting posters or participating on a panel.
-In fine arts fields, active participation may include performance or exhibition of a new composition.
+Students who are actively involved in the conference proceedings will be given preference and may petition for a higher award if it's necessary to ensure their participation.
+Active participation includes activites such as making oral presentations, designing posters, participating on a panel, or performing/exhibiting a new new composition.

-Students who receive funding from the Student Conference Fund must submit an application to present at the Symposium on Undergraduate Research and Creative Expression (SOURCE), submit a piece for publication to a regional or national journal, or one of the campus journals: Arete, the Sorin Oak Review, jSource.
+Students who receive funding from the Student Conference Fund must submit an application to present at the Symposium on Undergraduate Research and Creative Expression (SOURCE), or submit a piece for publication to a regional, national, or campus jourmal (Arete, the Sorin Oak Review, jSource).

 Applications are accepted on a rolling basis throughout the year.
-Please submit applications via email to //carolim [at] stedwards.edu">Caroline Morris, Director of Fellowships.
+Please submit applications via email to Caroline Morris, the Director of Fellowships.
 Requests should be submitted at least three weeks prior to the planned trip.
 A follow-up report is also required.
 Applications will be processed within seven business days.